embrace-io/embrace-docs/content/ios/integration/_index.md

 ## Getting Started

-We'll be guiding you through integrating Embrace into your Android application with a series of articles.
+We'll be guiding you through integrating Embrace into your iOS application with a series of articles.
 We recommend going through them in order, although you are free to skip around.